7. The L-RD'S Anointed

 Spring 31 C.E.
 When he died and was "cut off ".

-The Jews and the Persian officials who were in Jerusalem needed to be informed of the decree quickly, so that they could facilitate the king's wishes before and after the group arrived.
-For instance, the edict specified that individuals employed in the Temple be exempt from paying taxes (Ezra 7:24).
-Its implementation did not need to wait for 4 months until Ezra entered Jerusalem and gave them the king orders.
-They had a very fast and efficient postal service: Esther 8:14 "So the posts that rode on swift horses that were used in the king's service went out, being hastened and pressed on by the king's command;..."
-When Ezra arrived in Jerusalem, he only had to present his official documents to the Persian officials (Ezra 8:36).
+The Jews and Persian officials who were in Jerusalem needed to be informed of the degreequickly, so that they could facilitate the king's wishes before and after the group arrived.
+For instance, the edict specified that individuals working in the Temple be exempt from paying taxes (Ezra 7:24).
+Its implementation did not need to wait for 4 months until Ezra entered Jerusalem, and gave them the king's orders.
+They had a fast and efficient postal service: Esther 8:14 "So the posts that rode on swift horses that were used in the king's service went out, being hastened and pressed on by the king's command;...".
+When Ezra arrived in Jerusalem, he only needed to present his official documents to the Persian officials (Ezra 8:36).

-Their computation has Jesus being crucified 3.5 years after their 483 years elapsed, in the 70th week, because their 69 weeks ended in 27 C.E., a year too early for Jesus to have died in.
-However, this extended time period puts a strain on the logical reading of Daniel 9:26 which is speaking about another person "a prince".
-With the absence of the Hebrew word "hey" (the) this translation is most accurate.
+Their computation has Jesus being crucified 3.5 years after their 483 years elapsed, in the 70thweek, because their 69 weeks ended in 27 C.E., a year too early for Jesus to have died in.
+However, this extended time period puts a strain on the logical reading of Daniel 9:26, which is speaking about another person "a prince ".
+With the absence of the Hebrew "hey " (the) this translation is most accurate.

 Nevertheless, a 3.5 year ministry is too long.
 Matthew 26-27, Mark 14-15, and Luke 22-23 in detailing Jesus' public